qizha/xhi/README.md

     `xhi        8080/tcp`

-2 Set the xinted startup with the Linux:

-    `/etc/init.d/xinted enable`

-4 Create xhi configuration file for xinetd, you can simplily copy file "xhi" in source code into /etc/xinetd.d/
+3 Create xhi configuration file for xinetd, you can simplily copy file "xhi" in source code into /etc/xinetd.d/

-5 Put xhi code to your disk.
+4 Put xhi code to your disk.

 The default location is "/etc/xhi".
 If you decide to use another location, please remember to update it in web.sh

-6 Re-start xhi service
+5 Re-start xhi service

     `/etc/init.d/xinetd restart`
-7 Enjoy it
+6 Enjoy it

 Reference
 ---